Fryuni/inox-tools/packages/git-redirect/README.md

 - `path` must be an existing file or directory.
 Relative paths resolve from the Astro project root; absolute paths are also supported.
 The path must be inside a Git repository.
 - `prefix` is the URL base for the source.
 It is normalized to a leading slash with trailing slashes removed, except for `/`.

 A directory source recursively considers supported pages within that directory.
 A file source only considers that current file and its rename history; its routes are relative to the file's parent directory.
-Redirects are generated only for `.astro`, `.md`, and `.mdx` files whose current target still exists.
+Supported page files have one of these extensions: `.astro`, `.md`, `.mdx`, `.html`, `.markdown`, `.mdown`, `.mkdn`, `.mkd`, `.mdwn`, `.js`, or `.ts`.
+Within Astro's pages directory, path components that begin with `_` or `.` are excluded, except for `.well-known`.
+Redirects are generated only when the current target still exists.

 For both old and current paths, the extension is removed and a terminal `index` segment is collapsed.
 For example, with `{ path: 'content/guides', prefix: '/guides' }`, renaming `content/guides/old/index.md` to `content/guides/getting-started.mdx` creates `/guides/old` → `/guides/getting-started`.

-All names in a rename chain redirect to the current page.
+All names in an ordinary rename chain redirect to the current page.
+If a path is reused later, its separate lifetimes are kept isolated rather than connected into one chain.

 ## Redirect precedence